vatpac-technology/sops/docs/terminal/sydney.md

 !!! phraseology
     **SFE:** "QFA490, 8 miles to touchdown, contact tower 120.5"

+### YSWS Operations
+#### Departures
+Aircraft departing RWY 05 on the **TEEVE D SID** will pass through SRA airspace before returning to SWA.
+SWA should coordinate any [frequency requirements](../controller-skills/coordination.md#no-frequency-requirements-nfr) with SRA rather than perform a frequency transfer for these aircraft.

+#### Arrivals
+Aircraft inbound to YSWS from the north or east will pass through other SY TCU sectors prior to reaching SWA.
+[Voiceless coordination](#sy--ws--ri) is in place for aircraft transiting TCU sectors assigned **any sensible level**.

+!!! tip
+    In practice, this is generally `A090` for aircraft inbound from the east and not below `A030` for aircraft inbound from the north.

+For aircraft inbound from the east, there is generally no operational need to descend aircraft below `A090` (the standard assignable level from enroute).

+For aircraft inbound from the north, SRA shall endeavour to hand off aircraft inbound to YSWS **as early as possible**, to allow SWA to to issue approach clearance.
+Additionally, SRA is assumed to have **no restrictions or requirements** for aircraft inbound to YSWS via a STAR (as some STARs clip or pass through SRA airspace).

 ### YSBK Operations
 #### Departures
 IFR departures from YSBK will be [coordinated by BK ADC](#bk-adc) to SBA.
 SBA must [onwards coordinate](#between-sba-and-tcu) with the most appropriate TCU controller before releasing the aircraft.